Anirudh025/ParagonHero_Obsidian/School studies/Physics/Circular Motion.md

 2pi = 360
 1 radian (rad) = 360/2pi = 57.3 degree

-1 radian is the angle subtended at the centre of the circle
+1 radian is the angle subtended at the centre of the circle where the arc length is equal to the radius of the circle.